tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 exporter secret is static for the lifetime of the connection and is not updated by EKU.

-This document defines an exporter interface that derives a fresh exporter secret whenever new application traffic keys are established through EKU.
+This document defines an exporter interface that derives a fresh exporter secret whenever new application traffic keys are established through the EKU.
 A core design goal of this interface is that compromise of exporter secret material at a later point in time will not enable an attacker to recover exporter outputs that were produced earlier in the connection.